 THE PRIVATE DETECTIVES IDENTIFIED THE FRAUDSTER

 With the little data we had, we began to investigate.
 The fax was virtual, the office address was from another company not related to Elena and the cell phone number was pre-paid and was not registered in anyone’s name.
-But we did the best we could to connect the pieces of this puzzle and found Elena’s identity, address, date of birth and multiple civil cases for fraud, illegal work without real estate license, identity theft, application by credit cards on behalf of other people, among other lawsuits for debts.
-Elena did not even have a home of her own as she had told my clients, but lived in a rented apartment.
+But we did the best we could to connect the pieces of this puzzle and found Elena’s identity, address, date of birth, and multiple civil cases for fraud, illegal work without a real estate license, identity theft, application by credit cards on behalf of other people, among other lawsuits for debts.
+Elena did not even have a home of her own as she had told my clients but lived in a rented apartment.
 Elena had not, and had never had a real estate license, had no business of her own, but she had worked for a real estate agency years ago that was suspended for tax fraud.

 When I gave the results to my client, the husband became very angry and the wife burst into tears.
 They had believed in Elena’s many lies and did not decide to verify it until it was too late.
 I suggested that they bring the complaint to the prosecution so that justice so Elena can be brought to the court and to stopping her from scamming humble families, I also advised them to hire an identity protection service to prevent Elena from using their identities to commit fraud.
 They did not respond, their emotions were crushed, I never knew if they filed a police report or if they let themselves be carried away by the pain of being deceived and then decided to bury this matter.
 If they had hired me or if they had checked thoroughly before trusting Elena they would have saved their $36,000 and 7 months of false hope.

 For your own safety, and I will never stop to give this advice: “Check out people before you trust them”.
-Do not feel bad or embarrassed to ask for cards and licenses to the professionals you hire, a good professional will not refuse such a request.
-Visit them at their office, get a copy of each document you sign, find second opinions and at least check the reputation of that professional or company on the internet.
+Do not feel bad or embarrassed to ask for business cards and licenses from the professionals you hire, a good professional will not refuse such a request.
+Visit them at their office, get a copy of each document you sign, find second opinions, and at least check the reputation of that professional or company on the internet.
 Although your verification is basic, it will be much better than doing nothing at all.